oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 The `IfThen`, `IfThenElse`, `Conditional`, and `While` operations can be used for structured control flow.
 Their behaviour is as you would expect.

-For example, the code below declares an `IfThenElse` operation that executes different code depending on the value of argument `0`:
+For example, the code below declares an `IfThenElse` operation that executes different code depending on the value of the first argument:
 ```
 b.beginIfThenElse();
   b.emitLoadArgument(0); // first child: condition